hyosubkim/NESC_3505_textbook/syllabus.md

 - Quiz 2 (in-person): Wed, November 8
 - Quiz 3 (in-person): Wed, December 6

 These assessments require a thorough understanding of the course material.
 You will be required to demonstrate your ability to write code and problem solve through answering a combination of multiple choice, short answer, and conceptual questions.
 You may also be asked to process, visualize, and/or analyze data.
-[The final exam will be scheduled for sometime during December 11 - 22.
-Do not book any travel plans for this time until the final exam has been scheduled.]

 ### Assignments (15%)
 An assignment/problem set will be assigned roughly every other week.
 Due dates will be posted on Canvas.
 To open the assignment, click the link provided on Canvas to get to JupyterHub.
 We will go over in detail the proper steps to submiting your assignments during the first class session.
 Briefly, to submit your assignment, make sure your work is saved (File -> Save and Checkpoint to be sure) on the JupyterHub server, download the notebook to your personal computer, and then upload it to the appropriate Assignment on Canvas.
 It is critical that you check your notebook before submitting by clicking "Kernel -> Restart Kernel and Run All" and making sure that it runs properly from top-to-bottom without any errors.
 This is the first step we will take in grading your assignments and if it does not run error free, no credit will be given for the assignment.